razorx89/digital-hand-atlas-downloader/README.md

 --------
 Some of the image links in the [DHA System](http://ipilab.usc.edu/BAAweb/) are invalid and can be recovered by having a look at the link text instead of the link URL.
-However, one image is still missing, where both the link text and url are invalid.
+However, one image is still missing, where both the link text and URL are invalid.

 ```
 JPEGimages/ASIF/ASIF05/5260.jpg -> JPEGimages/ASIF/ASIF05/5262.jpg